Skip to content ↓

 Communication and Language

-This term, we will support children in building confidence when talking and listening to both familiar and new friends.
-They will be encouraged to share their thoughts and ideas during play.
-We will focus on our school and class rules, learning how to work together so that everyone feels safe and happy.
+This term, we will support children in developing confidence when talking and listening during carpet time.
+They will be encouraged to share their thoughts and ideas during play as well as understanding how to use questions effectively.
+We will focus on our school values and how these values can help us in our learning and our friendships.
 Listening skills will be developed through whole-class and small group activities, stories, and play.
-Children will also begin their phonics journey, learning to speak clearly, use full sentences, and practise new vocabulary.
+Children will continue their phonics journey, learning to speak clearly, use full sentences, and practise new vocabulary.

 Writing